Self-Consistent Heating of the Magnetically Closed Solar Corona: Generation of Nanoflares, Thermodynamic Response of the Plasma and Observational Signatures: Introduction

 Using magnetohydrodynamic (MHD) models to study magnetically closed loops in the solar atmosphere, we have learned a great deal about nanoflare reconnection in the corona \citep[see e.g.,][]{Gudiksen2005,Bingert2011,Hansteen2015,Rempel2017}, including fundamental properties about reconnection onset \citep{Leake2020,Klimchuk2023b,Leake2024}.
 Simulating the plasma response to the heating in such models requires a physical connection between the corona, transition region (TR), and chromosphere to properly account for the mass and energy exchange that occurs through field-aligned thermal conduction and flows (evaporation and draining).
 In particular, to make meaningful comparisons with observations, the narrow, computationally demanding TR must be accurately treated throughout all phases of an impulsive heating event \citep{Bradshaw2013,Johnston2017a,Johnston2017b,Johnston2019b}

-Existing MHD simulations of active regions do not include the small-scale complexity of the magnetic field, and many do not properly treat the TR.
+Existing MHD simulations of active regions do not include the small-scale complexity of the magnetic field, and many do not properly treat the TR \citep[e.g.,][]{Rempel2017,ChenRempel2022,Lu2024}.
 The number of numerical grid cells required to capture the $10^5$ current sheets is prohibitive, and resolving the narrow TR across an entire active region is an extreme challenge.
 Consequently, the heating mechanism in the simulations is different from that on the real Sun.
-It typically involves artificially large Ohmic dissipation of large-scale currents, which is much more passive than the explosive reconnection of nanoflares.
+It typically involves artificially large Ohmic or numerical dissipation of large-scale currents, which is far more gradual than the impulsive reconnection of nanoflares.

 These challenges have led to the development of multi-strand MHD simulations that simulate only a small fraction of the magnetic flux \citep[see e.g.,][]{Hood2016,Pontin2017,Knizhnik2018,Reid2018, Howson2022,Breu2022,Cozzo2023}, instead of trying to treat an entire active region in a single simulation.
-Such simulations limit the number of magnetic flux strands and current sheets to a resolvable quantity, but retain a sufficient number so that collective behavior can still occur.
+Such simulations limit the number of magnetic flux strands and current sheets to improve resolution, but retain a sufficient number so that collective behavior can still occur.
 Each multi-strand simulation, characterized by one unique magnetic field strength and loop length, then represents one building block of an entire active region.

 Recently, using a multi-strand MHD simulation, \cite{Klimchuk2023a} found that individual magnetic flux strands experience short-term brightenings, both scattered throughout the computational volume and in localized clusters.
 They associated the former with the diffuse component of the observed corona and the latter with distinct coronal loops.
 Coronal loops had previously been attributed to \lq\lq storms\rq\rq\ of nanoflares based on observational considerations \citep[e.g.,][]{Klimchuk2009}, and this provided a physical explanation for their origin, including their roughly circular cross section \citep[e.g.,][]{Klimchuk2020}.